LexJ079/bible/README.md

 # bible

-Read the Word of God from your terminal
+Terminal powered Bible

-Forked from [https://github.com/bontibon/bible.git](https://github.com/bontibon/bible.git) but with the Apocrypha added.
+Forked from (https://github.com/LukeSmithxyz/kjv), with the Apocrypha.
+This uses the Brenton's English Septuagint 2012 Edition for the old testament, And the Byzantine Text for the new testament.
+These translations are in the public domain.

 ## Usage